 Merlot Wine Growing Climate: Warm vs. Cold

-Full-bodied Merlots, with deep, rich flavors and dark color, are grown in cooler climates.
-Cool climate Merlot is high in tannins, which gives the wine its dry finish, and notes of Tobacco and Tar.
-The Merlot grown in cool climates, like the Bordeaux region in France, can easily be misidentified as a more commonly dry, rich, red wine.
-French, Italian, and Chilean Merlot tend to resemble Cabernet Sauvignon, Syrah, and Malbec.
+Merlot grown in cool climates, such as the Bordeaux region in France, can easily be misidentified as other dry red wines.
+French, Italian, and Chilean Merlot tend to resemble Cabernet Sauvignon, Shiraz, and Malbec.

 Warm Climate Merlot

-Merlot, grown in regions with a warmer climate, reflect the grapes brighter, fruitier notes.
-When the grapes are cultivated in the warm climates of California’s Napa Valley, they exhibit a lesser tannins content and are lighter in color than that of their warm climate counterparts.
-In Australia, Argentina, and California vintners commonly age Merlot in oak barrels for two years or less.
-The oak aging process provides more body to the wine.
+When the grapes are cultivated in the warm climate of California’s Napa Valley, they exhibit fewer tannins and are lighter in color than that of their warm climate counterparts.
+In Australia, Argentina, and California vintners commonly age Merlot in oak barrels for two years or less, imbuing more body to the wine.

 Parentage of Merlot Grapes

-A researcher from The University of California, Davis, found conclusive data that proved one of Merlots parent grapes to be Cabernet Franc.
-Cabernet Franc is also parent to Malbec and Sauvignon, which explains why Merlot can be grown to a deeply rich, full-bodied wine in cooler climates.
+A researcher from The University of California, Davis, found conclusive data that proved Cabernet Franc as one of Merlot’s parent grapes.
+Cabernet Franc is also parent to Malbec and Sauvignon, which explains why Merlot exhibits similar traits to its sibling wines.

 The vine was discovered to be grown outside homes as a decorative element.
 Locals named the vine Madeleine because the grapes become ripe and are harvested a few days around the Feast Day of Mary Magdalene.
 This parent is responsible for Merlot’s distinctive early ripening attribute.

-Merlot vines are distinct for large, loose groupings of plump grapes.
-In comparison to Cabernet Sauvignon, Merlot grapes produce much thinner skin, which leads to less tannin count in the winemaking process.
+The vines of Merlot are distinct for large, loose groupings of plump grapes.
+In comparison to Cabernet Sauvignon, Merlot skins are much thinner, producing fewer tannins in the winemaking process.
 Merlot has, traditionally, been a well-suited blend for Cabernet because the grapes ripen around two weeks earlier in the harvesting season.

-Once the grapes have become ripe, they must be harvested within one to two days.
-Merlots quickly become over-ripened if left on the vine for even just a few days.
-The more over-ripe the Merlot grapes, the less of an aging process the wine can go through.
-Grapes that are picked early in the ripening season produce Merlots that age long and well.
+Once the grapes have ripened, they must be harvested within one to two days.
+Merlot over-ripens if left on the vine for even just a few days.
+The riper Merlot gets, the fewer options vintners have.
+Grapes picked early in the ripening season produce Merlots that age long and well.

 Merlot Food Pairings

-Is it a warm climate Merlot from Argentina, Australia, or California?
-These lighter Merlots pair well with mushrooms, salmon, leafy greens, and shellfish.
-Fruitier Merlots, from warm growing climates, can easily be overpowered by spicy foods, and strong cheeses, such as goats and blue cheese.
+- Is it a warm climate Merlot from Argentina, Australia, or California?
+These lighter, fruitier Merlots pair well with mushrooms, salmon, leafy greens, and shellfish.
+Warm-grown Merlots are easily overpowered by spicy foods and strong cheeses, such as goat cheese and bleu cheese.